jyih/nov-2023/demo_code/notes/W11/D4/README.md

-# Association Methods and Aggregate Data
+# Association Methods

-## Association Methods
+All of our instances have helpful methods that allow us to quickly work with our associations.

 ## Getter method